What is SEO and SEM?

 What is Search Engine Marketing (SEM)?

-Like I mentioned above, when the searcher types a query into a search engine, they are asking the oracle (in this case the search engine) a question.
-SEM marketers are paying search engines to position their content as the answer to the searcher’s query.
+Like I mentioned above, when the searcher types a query into a search engine, they are asking the digital oracle (in this case the search engine) a question.
+SEM marketers are paying search engines to position their webpage as the answer to the searcher’s query.

 For example, when a searcher types ‘best selling books’ into the search engine, they are (obviously) asking the oracle what the best selling books are.